How stroke medications work

 There are two kinds of blood thinners: antiplatelet drugs and anticoagulants.

 When your skin is cut, platelets bind together to form a blood clot, which stops the bleeding.
 Similarly, when a blood vessel is injured, platelets cause blood clots to develop in the vessel.
 However, a clot located in an artery that is already stressed can lead to a stroke.
 Antiplatelet drugs help prevent platelets from sticking together and therefore prevent blood clots from forming.
-The most commonly used antiplatelet drug is acetylsalicylic acid (ASA) commonly referred to as Aspirin™.
+The most commonly used antiplatelet drug is ASA (acetylsalicylic acid, Aspirin).
 Your doctor can tell you if you should take ASA and how much you need to take to reduce your risk of stroke.
 Some people are not able to take ASA because of bleeding problems, allergies or other medical conditions.
 You should always talk to your doctor before taking ASA regularly to prevent stroke.
 Other antiplatelet drugs include clopidogrel, dipyridamole and ticlopidine.

 If you are taking a blood thinner, you are at risk of bleeding more than usual if you injure yourself.
 Be sure to tell your doctor and dentist that you take a blood thinner.